top of page

 For example, your company grants you an option to buy 1,000 shares of company stock when the FMV is $10.
 If you decide to exercise the option two years later, you'll pay $10/share, regardless of the FMV at the time of exercise.

-Bargain Element = FMV – Strike Price
+Bargain Element = (FMV – Strike Price)*# of shares

 Qualifying Disposition